Fede2797/notesapp-front/README.md

 # NotesApp

-This is A simple web application that allows you to create and store notes, and edit them later.
+This is a simple web application that allows you to create and store notes, and edit them later.

 ## Usage